cimo/AR_example/README.md

 AR sk
 ==============

 Starter kit code for unity engine.
-Create in a few step the complete 3D AR project. - Work in progress.
+Create in a few steps the complete 3D AR project.

 | Info: |
 |:---|